thngkaiyuan/download-accelerator/README.md

 # Download Accelerator
-A really simple download accelerator written in Python that uses [multi-part downloading](https://www.quora.com/How-does-IDM-internet-download-manager-work) to speed up your downloads.
+**Download Accelerator** is a really simple (and did anybody mention free??!!?) download accelerator written in Python that uses [multi-part downloading](https://www.quora.com/How-does-IDM-internet-download-manager-work) to speed up your downloads.
+It even supports unstable connections by continuing where it left off if your connection is reset at any point of time.

 ## Usage
 1. Configure in `dl_man.py`: